 There are two instruments for data collection.
-One instrument is the chatbot transcript which will be downloaded at the end of the course.
+One instrument is the chatbot transcript which will be downloaded throughout the course.
 This transcript records the dialog between the user and the chatbot.
 The transcripts will be coded with ongoing memo taking and re-coding.
-The second instrument is a set of interview questions used to elicit open-ended responses from phone interviews.
+The second instrument is a set of in-depth interview questions used to elicit open-ended responses from phone or Zoom interviews.
 These questions will be pilot tested with 5 students.
-The pilot test is integral to the study as it establishes the validity of the questions and will be used to revise the instrument (Creswell, 2015).
-The questions are attached as Appendix.
+The pilot test is integral to the study as it establishes the validity of the questions and will be used to revise the instrument (Creswell, 2018).
+The questions are located in the appendix.